JeffersonLab/JANA2/docs/jana1to2/developers-transition-guide.md

 ##### **JANA1**
 In JANA1, `JFactory_base` was a common factory base class, and `JFactory` was a template that inherits from `JFactory_base` and adds functionality specific to the type of the factory's output collection.
 ##### **JANA2**
 In JANA2, the base class was renamed to `JFactory`, and the template was renamed to `JFactoryT`.
 JANA2 adds some new functionality, but the old functionality is largely consistent with JANA1.

+The syntax differences between JANA1 and JANA2 `JFactory`s' are consistent with those for `JEventProcessor`s.

+1. The names and type signatures of the callbacks have changed
+2. The event number and run number now live on the JEvent object rather than as separate arguments
+3. JANA2 doesn't use `jerror_t` anywhere for several reasons: there's too many options to exhaustively check, most error codes don't apply to JEventProcessors, there's no clear indication which error codes represent failure conditions, and no reasonable strategy JANA can take if a failure is reached other than a premature exit.
+Thus the callbacks return void.
+4. If a failure condition is reached in user code, the user should throw a `JException` with a detailed message.
+JANA will add additional context information (such as the component name, callback, plugin, and backtrace), log everything, and shut down cleanly.
+5. The user no longer provides a `className` callback.
+Instead, they call `SetTypeName(NAME_OF_THIS);` from the constructor.

+Another important difference is how factory tags are set.
+In JANA1, the user provides a `Tag()` callback, whereas in JANA2, the user sets the tag by calling `SetTag()` from the constructor.
+The user can retrieve the factory tag by calling `GetTag()`.

-One important difference is that in JANA1, there is always one factory set assigned to each thread, whereas in JANA2, there is one factory set for each event in flight.
+One important semantic difference is that in JANA1, there is always one factory set assigned to each thread, whereas in JANA2, there is one factory set for each event in flight.
 The number of in-flight events is a parameter controlled separately from the thread count.
+This is important for ensuring that there is always work for threads to do when running multi-level processing topologies.
+Another consequence of this design is that factories don't belong to just one thread and hence shouldn't reference thread-local variables - instead, one thread can pop an event from a queue, process it, and push it to a different queue, where it could later be picked up by a different thread.
+Importantly, however, only one thread has access to any given JEvent and its corresponding factory set at any time, so you don't need to worry about thread safety in JFactories.

 ### Factory Header File
 ##### JANA1
 ```